New Kitten Guide

 Spay & Neuter

-It is recommended that all kittens be spayed and neutered at the age of 6 months.
+It is recommended that all kittens be spayed and neutered at the age of five months.
 Prior to scheduling, we will perform pre-anesthetic bloodwork to help minimize any complications.
-Please contact us with any additional Questions!
+Please contact us with any additional questions!

 Dental Care